tmusho/LSTM-Crack/README.md

 	- Use Prepare_Bin_data.ipynb

 2) Train LSTM using Generated training .csv Files
-	- For Annealed sample use LSTM_Train.ipynb
+	- For Annealed sample use LSTM_Train_NonHeatTreat.ipynb
 	- For Heat Treated Sample use LSTM_Train_HeatTreat.ipynb

 3) Create data for non-experimental cases